omnilingo/omnilingo/README.md

 asking you to fill in the gaps.
 The sentences were submitted by contributors to [Mozilla Common Voice](https://commonvoice.mozilla.org/) platform.

-The sentences are ranked according to difficulty, and you can choose a level from 1 to 10 where 1 is the easiest and 10 is the hardest.

 The project aims to not require any knowledge of a meta language in order to start learning.
 If you are interested in a more traditional course creation project, check out [LibreLingo](https://github.com/kantord/LibreLingo/).

+The game works by ordering the the questions by difficulty, then you are given batches of five with a random task for each of the questions.
+When you sucessfully answer a batch of five in less time than the audio takes to play, then you advance a level and get given a new batch of five.

 # Tasks

 * Fill in the blanks: A cloze-style task
+* Drag and drop: Get a set of tiles and click on them to build a word or sentence
 * Pick the right one: Get two options and choose the right one
-* Drag and drop: Get a set of tiles and click on them to build a word or sentence
 * Spot the word: Get set of six tiles and click on the ones that appear in the audio

 # Keys